kessa99/alx-backend-javascript/0x00-ES6_basic/README.md

-Uderstand the congiguration od eslint, jest and babel
+understand jest eslint and babel